 An exciting, friendly and ultimately professional group of musical people.

 Chesterfield Operatic Society run a bar and have pledged not to buy any more plastic bottles for pop.
 When transporting Operatic items, they will only use reusable bags.
 Plus they are going to put a notice on their sites to encourage their members to go plastic free.

 A society to promote, improve, develop and maintain public education in and appreciation of the art and science of choral music in all its aspects by the presentation of public concerts and recitals.

 The choir has stopped using disposable plastic cups at weekly rehearsals and each bring their own mug now.

-On the forthcoming Choral Day in June 2020, they will substitute the usual all disposable cups, plates and crockery they have previously used for convenience, in favour of china and lots of washing up!
+At their annual Choral Day they will substitute the usual all disposable cups, plates and crockery they have previously used for convenience, in favour of china and lots of washing up!
 Also, individual members are doing their bit to address the issue.
 Plus, they will also encourage their concert venues to be single use plastic free.